yimuchen/yimuchen.github.io/_posts/2016-08-29-ItoCMSSW03MainFWFirstLook.md

 Now are a few rationals why the framework might want to hide the main loop from the user:

 * In mass data processing, the framework might not want to give the user freedom to manipulate the ordering of the for loop.
-For example there might be specializations for multi-threading.
+For example there might be specialisation for multi-threading.
-* The framework might what to optimization global object handling, such as the the pointer to handle the event contents.
+* The framework might what to optimisation global object handling, such as the the pointer to handle the event contents.

 When designing the framework, one will still need to give the user an interface to defined calculation flows.
 One way of doing so would be using the concept of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)), which is implemented in C++ as the [virtual function](http://www.cplusplus.com/doc/tutorial/polymorphism/) syntax: